Mehdi Taremi: Iranjavan

 Taremi joined Iranjavan in the summer of 2013 and signed a two-year contract until the end of the 2014–15 season and was given the number 9.
 Taremi scored 12 times in 22 matches in 2013–14, and became the league's second top scorer after Mokhtar Jomehzadeh.

 Persepolis

 After becoming the Azadegan League's top scorer, Taremi had offers from many teams.
-He joined Persepolis FC in the summer of 2014 and signed a two-year contract through June 2016.
+He joined Persepolis in the summer of 2014 and signed a two-year contract through June 2016.

 2014–15

 Taremi made his debut in 1–1 draw with Naft Tehran, coming as a substitute for Reza Norouzi in 90th minute.
 He scored his first goal for the club on 15 August 2014 in a 1–0 victory over Zob Ahan.
 On 8 April 2015 Taremi scored a penalty in Persepolis 1–0 win in the Asian Champions League over Saudi Arabian club Al Nassr.
 He scored many goals for the club, and provided quality assists to win the Best Striker Award of the 14th Persian Gulf Pro League at the end of the 2014–15 season.